Loaded pistol found at Jurong West flat; 2 arrested

 The police told CNA that the firearm was loaded with four bullets.
 Another four bullets were found in the flat.

-Further investigations revealed that a second man had knowingly been in the company of the 24-year-old man, despite knowing that he was unlawfully possessing a firearm, police said.
+Further investigations revealed that a second man had knowingly been in the company of the 24-year-old man, despite being aware that he was unlawfully possessing a firearm, police said.

 The 25-year-old was arrested on Wednesday at about 2.30am.